AlexanderHott/rocksdb-memtable-switching/README.md

 For running each individual project, check their README.

-1. Generate a workload with `workload-gen-cli`
+1. Generate a workload with `workload-gen`
-2. Run the python decider script
+2. Run the python `decider` program
-3. Run the rocksdb benchmarking program with the generated workload
+3. Run the rocksdb `benchmark`ing program with the generated workload

-## TODO

-- [ ] check for newer hyperparameter optimization library similar to optuna
-- [ ] hook up workload generator
-- [ ] make db_env / rocksdb options configurable via json
-- [ ] add SYN/ACK handshake so that the benchmark / decider program start only when both are ready

 ## Docs